 What can we expect on competition day?

-Each competition includes an individual fact drill round, four individual problem-solving rounds, and three group problem-solving rounds with team members cooperatively working to find solutions.
+Most competitions include an individual fact drill round, four individual problem-solving rounds, and three group problem-solving rounds with team members cooperatively working to find solutions.
+Fourth grade competitions include three individual problem-solving rounds and three team rounds (no fact drill round).
 The competition lasts 3-4 hours, including short breaks with snacks and an awards ceremony.

 How do I register?

 Registration typically opens in mid to late September each year.
-Online registration and payment will be offered for 2022 competitions.
 Find registration information here.

 I just registered.
 What’s next?

 Following registration and payment, the coach will receive an email with important information.
-Included in that email will be site confirmation and schedule, competition procedures, team selection test, and a suggested team selection plan.
+Included in that email will be site confirmation and schedule, previous competition tests and answers to use for practice, competition procedures, team selection test, and a suggested team selection plan.

 How does team competition work?